 Less Risk

+A 2021 report by Ponemon Institute found that the average cost of a data breach is $4.24 million.
 If your business stores customers’ financial data in your internal environment, this can have a devastating impact if you suffer a data breach.
 Indeed, you are responsible for protecting your customers’ data.
 When a cyberattack strikes, your organization will likely be held accountable for this disaster and incur steep fines.
 Cybercriminals will target insecure systems that store valuable data, which they will use to sell to others or make fraudulent purchases.
-2021 report by Ponemon Institute found that the average cost of a data breach is $4.24 million.

 While tokenization does not prevent data breaches, it does help prevent a breach from compromising customers’ valuable payment information.
 These providers will store the original data in a secure token vault, while the tokenized version will be accessible to you for maintaining business operations.
 Hackers will have no use for tokens as they do not contain any relevant data.